-Innokin Coolfire PZPulse Kit user review
+Innokin Coolfire PZPulse Kit Review

 Innokin Coolfire PZPulse Kit Experience Report

-It got some kind of menu feature, but why?
-We can access the bare-bones menu by pressing the navigation buttons simultaneously and holding them down for 3 seconds.
-This 2 menu items selection is not a great achievement from Innokin… However, one of them is not such a bad idea, which is Cut off.
-This indicates the puff duration in seconds, with a minimum of 3 and a maximum of 18 seconds; it is set to 10 by default.
-This is not a bad thought because this way we can set it to Time out even before we finish the puff, allowing the coil a little extra cooling since we could continue inhaling even after the firing stops.
+It got some kind of menu, but why?
+You can access the basic menu by pressing the navigation buttons simultaneously and holding them down for 3 seconds.
+It’s not a big achievement from Innokin with these 2 menu items… However, one of them is not a bad idea, which is Cut off.
+This indicates the puff duration in seconds, with a minimum of 3 and a maximum of 18 seconds, set to 10 by default.
+This is not a bad idea because it allows us to set it to time out before we finish our puff, giving the atomizer a little extra cooling, as we could continue to draw even after the heating stops.
 The other menu item is Screen.
-Here we can only set the display duration, how many seconds it stays awake.
+Here, we can only adjust the display timeout, i.e., how many seconds it stays awake.
 The selectable time interval is 5-180 seconds.
-If we enter the Screen menu, it displays Time out instead of Screen, which is a bit strange.
+However, when entering the Screen menu, it doesn’t display “Screen” but “Time out,” which is a bit strange.

 Experience Report